| |

 |

-The wallpaper itself had suffered much damage from the fluctuations
+itself had suffered much damage from the fluctuations in temperature

-in temperature and humidity over the decades: the drying effect
+and humidity over the decades: the drying effect of the atmosphere

-of the atmosphere had caused the wallpaper to become desiccated
+had caused the wallpaper to become desiccated and brittle, splitting

-A large conservation project was planned and put into action
+large conservation project was planned and put into action to

 clean it, re-line it and then re-hang it back on the walls on